Articulate That Object Part (ATOP): 3D Part Articulation via Text and Motion Personalization: Introduction

-\begin{enumerate}[itemsep=2pt, parsep=0pt, topsep=2pt, leftmargin=*] \item {\em \rzz{Few-shot} finetuning for \rzz{personalized, multi-view} part motion generation.\/} This is the key first step to compensate for the lack of articulation awareness by current diffusion models.
 We finetune a pre-trained multi-view \textit{image} generator, ImageDream~\cite{wang2023imagedream}, for \rzz{mask-controlled} multi-view motion generation, using few-shot motion samples available during training.
 Specifically, we start from the pre-trained weights of ImageDream and inflate them for video processing, with motion region-of-interest and multi-view controls enabled through text and camera pose conditioning.
 Once finetuned, given a new target 3D mesh, we render multi-view images and masks of the part to be articulated, and these images and masks are fed to the diffusion model which hallucinates the desired part motion from multiple views, personalized to the target object; see Fig.~\ref{fig:pipeline}.

 \item {\em Multiview-to-mesh motion transfer.\/} Using the personalized motion output from the previous stage, we transfer the plausible motion to the target part on the input 3D object via differentiable rendering, which optimizes the motion axis parameters associated with the prescribed part by a score distillation sample (SDS) loss \cite{poole2022dreamfusion}. \end{enumerate}